bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part4.md

 To profile OpenCL host API calls, enable the control `HostPerformanceTiming`, and to profile OpenCL device commands, enable the control `DevicePerformanceTiming`.
 For some programs, such as the tutorial application, it is helpful to set the control `HostPerformanceTimingMinEnqueue` to bypass host API calls made when setting up the context and compiling kernels.
 Additionally, it may be helpful to enable the controls `DevicePerformanceTimeGWSTracking`, `DevicePerformanceTimeLWSTracking`, and `DevicePerformanceTimeKernelInfoTracking`, which will include additional information for OpenCL kernel execution on the device.
-Note that `HostPerformanceTiming` can be enabled by passing the `-h` option to `cliloader` and does not necessarily need to be set manually.
+Note that `HostPerformanceTiming` can be enabled by passing the `-h` option to `cliloader` and does not necessarily need to be enabled manually.
 Also note that `DevicePerformanceTiming` can be enabled by passing the `-d` option to `cliloader`, and the additional device timing controls can be enabled by passing the `-dv` option to `cliloader`.

-After setting these controls, re-run the tutorial application.
+After enabling these controls, re-run the tutorial application.
 In addition to the usual loading log and application output:

 ```
 $ cliloader -h -dv ./sinjulia